usccolumbia/AIMaterialScripts/README.md

 | Filename (cif) | Composition |
 | ----------- | ----------- |
 | LiI.cif | LiI |
+If creating your own csv file replace `df = pd.read_csv("IonDatasets/ion_conductivity.csv")` with the path to your csv file

 Run this to generate features for training set.
 ```